a-sab35/Student_Management_System/README.md

 Student Data Management:
 Each student record will include the following fields:

-Name: Full name of the student.
+Name: Full name of the student. \n
 Age: Age of the student.
 CGPA: Cumulative Grade Point Average.
 Department: Department the student belongs to.